annmoss1/bookingLoweringPrice/README.md

 ***************************************************************************
-** I suggest to trigger it once manually with a high price in the json to verify that the trigger is working and that you seeing the mail (check also spam).
+* I suggest triggering it once manually with a high price in the json to verify that the trigger is working and that you seeing the mail (check also spam).

 ![image](https://github.com/annmoss1/bookingLoweringPrice/assets/122597424/57e33464-e82e-4ca0-bb7e-8452af3044e8)
 ***************************************************************************